L. Cargill, Medical Laboratory Scientist, ASCP. Retired blood banker and laboratorian. Loves to write about a wide range of subjects. Enjoy!

 Black and Decker CM 1936

-Father's Day Is Coming Soon
+Father's Day Is Always Around the Corner

 Is your guy tired of his old rickety gas lawn mower?
 Get him a new cordless electric grass mower for Father's Day!
 Then every year for the next five or six years, you can buy him another gift with the money you save.